MaterializeInc/materialize/doc/user/content/overview/architecture.md

 As this data streams in, all Differential workers receive updates and determine which––if any––of their dataflows should process this new data.
 This works because each Differential worker determines the partitions it's responsible for;
-the isolation this self-election process provides prevents contention.
+the isolation that this self-election process provides prevents contention.
 Phrased another way, you don't have to worry about two workers both trying to process the same piece of data.